 Non-REM Sleep State.

 REM sleep state.

-At this state the energy needed by the body and mind is restored so as to support and enable the body to be active the following day.
+This state of sleep amounts to about 25% of the total sleep duration.
+In this state the energy needed by the body and mind is restored so as to support and enable the body to be active the following day.